Are you thinking of starting a career in laser tattoo removal?

 - The color of the tattoo.
 Each tattoo color has to be targeted at a specific color wavelength.
 Darker colors are the easiest to remove.

 - Type of ink used.
 The types of inks used in tattoo vary greatly, and not all can absorb tattoo removal lasers easily.

 - The skill of the tattoo artist.
 More experienced tattoo artists can inject the tattoo ink at the same depth in the skin, so the laser would be able to be calibrated to target most of the ink at once.

 Tattoo Removal Training at National Laser Institute

-If you are interested in pursuing a niche career in laser tattoo removal, you can learn this and many other laser treatments in just 1-2 weeks with training from National Laser Institute!
+If you are interested in pursuing a niche career in laser tattoo removal, you can learn this and many other laser treatments in just two weeks with training from National Laser Institute!

 Our courses are divided into two sections: didactic (classroom) and clinical hands-on training.
 You will spend the first half of each course doing classroom education.
-Here, you will learn things like tissue interaction, wavelengths and laser selection, pre- and post-patient care and more!
+Here, you will learn things like tissue interaction, wavelengths and laser selection, patient care and more!

 The second half of the course is spent doing hands-on training in an educational setting.
 You will have the opportunity to treat a variety of clients and tattoo types to gain real-world experience.

 Our courses are taught by some of the industry’s leading cosmetic laser techs, skincare experts, nurses and doctors who have 7 – 20 years of experience in the medical aesthetics field.

 By the end of the course, you will feel comfortable and confident to perform tattoo removal treatments in any medical setting!